acrion/systemd-sparrow/README.md

 ## Contributing

+This is a collaborative project between [@melezhik](https://github.com/melezhik) and [@acrion](https://github.com/acrion).
 We're looking for contributors interested in:
 - Creating Sparrow6 plugins for common services
 - Implementing the C++ integration layer
 - Testing on different Linux distributions